tu-team/2/doc/analysis/computational_model_of_emotion.md

 ### Representational Specificity

-whereas others further decompose appraisal checks into the representational details (e.g., domain propositions, actions, and the causal relationships between them) that are necessary for an agent to appraise its relationship to the environment (e.g., El Nasr et al., 2000, Gratch and Marsella, 2004a, Neal Reilly, 1996, Si et al., 2008, Mao and Gratch, 2006, Dias and Paiva, 2005, Becker-Asano, 2008).
+Some further decompose appraisal checks into the representational details (e.g., domain propositions, actions, and the causal relationships between them) that are necessary for an agent to appraise its relationship to the environment (e.g., El Nasr et al., 2000, Gratch and Marsella, 2004a, Neal Reilly, 1996, Si et al., 2008, Mao and Gratch, 2006, Dias and Paiva, 2005, Becker-Asano, 2008).